semanticdata/obsidian-pomodoro/README.md

 ### 📁 Manual Installation

-1. Create a new folder `obsidian-pomobar` in your vault's `.obsidian/plugins` folder
+1. Create a new folder `pomobar` in your vault's `.obsidian/plugins` folder
 2. Copy `main.js`, `manifest.json`, and `styles.css` to the new folder
 3. Reload Obsidian to load the plugin

-## 📜 License

-The code in this repository is available under the [MIT License](LICENSE).

----

 ## Releasing new releases